-In a sign that the Chinese government is concerned about social disorder spreading, users of China's popular Twitter-like Sina Weibo site couldn't search for the term "anti-Japan protests" on Sunday morning, and many of the previous day's photos had been taken down.
+Users couldn't search for "anti-Japan protests" on China's Twitter-like site Sina Weibo on Sunday morning, and many of the previous day's photos had been taken down.
 The site is regularly censored.

-Some postings, however, said there were protests planned Sunday in cities including southern powerhouse Guangzhou and central Xi'an, home of the terracotta warriors, the famed life-size clay statues.
+Some postings said there were protests planned Sunday in two southern cities and a central one.